 Not all solar radiation is absorbed by the earth - much is reflected and scattered.
 The image of the earth above shows more is collected where the sun passes through the atmosphere with less travel distance.
 It is also a function of cloud cover.

-Insolation Part of the reason for the decrease in intensity in WINTER is the amount of radiation that is absorbed by the atmosphere during the longer trip through it by oblique rays.
+Part of the reason for the decrease in intensity in WINTER is the amount of radiation that is absorbed by the atmosphere during the longer trip through it by oblique rays.

 Figure 6.5b The altitude angle determines how much of the solar radiation will be absorbed by the atmosphere.

-At low angles the sun's rays pass through more of the atmosphere - resulting in radiation reaching the surface being weaker - i.e.: sunset The angle the sun's rays make with the earth's surface also affects solar radiation levels.
+The angle the sun's rays make with the earth's surface also affects solar radiation levels.
 When the angle is oblique, the rays are less intense.

 Figure 6.5c The cosine law states that the amount of radiation received by a surface decreases as the angle with the normal increases.
-HCL diffuse